-Tickets go on sale Friday, June 4th at 10:00AM at the Top Hat, online or by phone at 1 (800) 514-3849.
-Reserved premium balcony seating and reserved floor seating tickets are available.
+Tickets go on sale this Friday, May 17th at 10AM at The Top Hat, online or by phone at 1 (800) 514-3849.
+Reserved premium balcony seating and general admission floor tickets are available.
 All ages are welcome.

 Additional ticketing and venue information can be found here.